INCF/nineml-spec/_posts/news/2015-02-20-committee_meeting.md

   teaser:
 ---

-A 9ML standardistation meeting is planned for the 1st-2nd of April in Gif Sur Vette, just outside Paris.
+A 9ML committee meeting is planned for the 1st-2nd of April in Gif Sur Vette, just outside Paris.
 It is planned to discuss a roadmap to the release of version 2.0 including new features such as mulit-component models and custom connectivity rules amongst others.